micwik/ArnLib/doc/Description.md

 Sharing Arn Data Objects    {#gen_shareArnobj}
 ------------------------
-A fundamental aspect of _Arn_ is that _Arn Data Objects_ can be shared.
-This is centralized to the _Arn Server_, which stores all shared objects.
-It's still a distributed model as each client and server has their own set of _Arn Data Objects_ that operate independent of any connection.
+A fundamental aspect of %Arn is that _ARN Data Objects_ can be shared.
+This is centralized to the _ARN Server_, which stores all shared objects.
+It's still a distributed model as each client and server has their own set of _ARN Data Objects_ that operate independent of any connection.

-Each _Arn Client_ connects to the _Arn Server_ and decides which part of the _Arn Data Object_ tree to be shared. <Br>
+Each _ARN Client_ connects to the _ARN Server_ and decides which part of the _ARN Data Object_ tree to be shared. <Br>
 `ArnClient::setMountPoint("/share/")` will make the tree"/share/" shared. <Br>
 This doesn't mean that everything in the shared tree at the server now will be available at the client.
-The client has to create an _Arn Data Object_ in the shared tree.
+The client has to create an _ARN Data Object_ in the shared tree.
 The client can then decide the exact objects of interest. <Br>
 `ArnItem::Open("/share/Test/value")` will open a shared object (in previous example).